 (b) Once a game has started players must play their own game.
 Except 8(c).

 (c) Doubles partners in Doubles matches are allowed to talk together for 60 seconds before the first shot of every team visit.

 (d) If coaching/barracking is attempted the offender/s should be asked to stop.
 If coaching/barracking continues, the referee may award the game to the non-offending players.

 (e) In all cup matches that finish 6-6, there should be a three player ‘play off’ to decide the outcome, instead of a ‘one game’ play off.
 Each frame in the ‘play off’ should have a lag for break.

 (f) Doubles frames in league matches – players to play in the order which they appear on the team sheet.

 10. The Player of the Season and League Rankings.

 (a) The Player of the Season of each division will be the player that wins the highest number of singles games.
 If two or more players have the same number of wins a play-off will be arranged.

 11. Other Competitions.

-Player of the Season for each division and overall winner.
-Annual Knockouts of Singles, Ladies, Doubles, Martin Cup, Harrison Shield and respective plate competitions and 8-ball.
+(a) Player of the Season for each division, Annual Knockouts of Singles, Doubles, Martin Cup, Harrison Shield and respective plate competitions and 8-ball.